Skip to main content

 Install a Delegate

-If you do not have a Delegate installed, follow these steps to get one installed either in Docker or Kubernetes.
+If you do not have a Delegate installed, follow the steps below to get one installed either in Docker or Kubernetes.

 Install Delegate

-Harness Delegate is a lightweight worker process that is installed on your infrastructure and communicates only via outbound HTTP/HTTPS to the Harness Platform.
-This enables the Harness Platform to leverage the delegate for executing the CI/CD and other tasks on your behalf, without any of your secrets leaving your network.
+The Harness Delegate is a lightweight worker process that is installed on your infrastructure and communicates only via outbound HTTP/HTTPS to the Harness Platform.
+This enables the Harness Platform to leverage the delegate to execute the CI/CD and other tasks on your behalf, without any of your secrets leaving your network.

 You can install the Harness Delegate on either Docker or Kubernetes.

-Along with the delegate token, you will also need to provde your Harness accountId as an input parameter to the delegate installation.
+Along with the delegate token, you will also need to provide your Harness accountId as an input parameter during delegate installation.
 This accountId is present in every Harness URL.
-For example, in the following URL
+For example, in the following URL:

 https://app.harness.io/ng/#/account/6_vVHzo9Qeu9fXvj-AcQCb/settings/overview